SMU-DIGA/matverse_papers/README.md

 ---

-This is a regularly updated paper collection about AI for science, with a specific focus on materials science, associated with the MatVerse paper.
+This is a regularly updated paper collection about AI for science, with a specific focus on materials science.

 ## 📈 Publication Timeline